nodejitsu/handbook/book.md

 This will set the environment variable $NODE_ENV to have the string value "production".
 Remember, this will not take effect until the app is restarted (`jitsu apps restart`).

+## SSL on nodejitsu.com subdomains

+Our balancers can proxy https to http, so you get SSL on nodejitsu.com subdomains automatically!
+For example, the app behind [http://nodejitsu.com](http://nodejitsu.com) is serving http, but visiting [https://nodejitsu.com](https://nodejitsu.com) works without any special action on our part.

+Please note that this only works with `nodejitsu.com` (not `jitsu.com` or `jit.su`) at this time.

+## Custom Domains

+We allow users to host their applications on custom domains by specifying their app's domains in their `package.json` and then properly configuring their DNS.
+If you'd like to know how, just read the instructions at [http://dns.jit.su](http://dns.jit.su)!

+### SSL Certificates for Custom Domains

+Our balancers use [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) which allow them to receive SSL traffic from multiple domains---including yours!
+If, for example, you owned `mydomain.com` and wanted secure connections, all you need are your .pem and .key files!

+*Note: This feature is not exposed through our API or other tools at this time.
+If you need this feature, please contact support at `support@nodejitsu.com`.*

 ## Addons